Terstegge/mbed-os-MSP432/README.md

 with the upcoming version of Mbed OS 6 (unreleased at this time).
-It uses the custom board support based on Mbed OS to compile and run a simple Blinky application, which will output some text via the backchannel UART and blink the RGB LED on the MSP432 Launchpad.
+It uses the custom board support based on Mbed OS to compile and run a simple Blinky application, which will output some text via the backchannel UART and blink the LEDs (RED/RGB) on the MSP432 Launchpad.
 The default toolchain for this board is GNU ARM since this is the only free toolchain available.
 The ARM and IAR C compilers are also supported, but checked less frequently.
 The latest version of [Mbed Studio](https://os.mbed.com/studio/) (0.9.1) using the ARM Compiler 6 should work without problems.
 Follow the steps described below to compile and run the Blinky program!

 ### Import Project